dclement1/Higher-Education---Demographics/README.md

 - *Below is a table depicting the highest degrees offered by institutions in Hillsborough County.*
 ![Highest_deg](Hillsborough_Highest_Deg.PNG)

+#### As is evident by the graph, there are a wide variety of degrees offered by institions.
+As a result, this makes it more convenient and accessible for everyone to attain a higher education degree of some form.
+However, this does not mean that attaining the degree will be any easier, just that there is more of an opportunity presented.

 - *Below is a table depicting the graduation rates for various institutions in Hillsborough County, catagorized by race.*
 ![Grad_rate_races](Grad_Rate_Races.PNG)

 - *Below is a table depicting the graduation rates in Hillsborough County, catagorized by gender.*
 ![Grad_rate_gender](Grad_rate_gender.PNG)